maniospas/smoll/docs/std.md

 ```rust
 copy(edit circular, str) -> (str) with effects CHARS
 ```
+Level of abstraction:

-Levels of abstraction: 2 to 5 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 5 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: